Shortcuts

 Real Estate as an Investment?

 The unfortunate truth is that the French Riviera is not a good place to buy real estate for an investment.
-Prices overall have been either flat-lined or decreasing (when adjusted for inflation) in the south of France for nearly 15 years and all signs point to prices decreasing in the future.
+Aside from during the global Covid-bubble, house prices have steadily decreased (when adjusted for inflation) in the south of France for nearly 15 years and all signs point to prices continuing to decrease in the future.

-“Despite some neighborhoods performing strongly, prime price growth was largely static on the Côte d’Azur as a whole.” – Knight Frank (2021 report)
+“Prime price growth was largely static on the Côte d’Azur as a whole.” – Knight Frank (report)

 When looking at pricing stats, consider that inflation is not priced in, and when you account for inflation, the prices have been declining.